hexaitos/theriodex/README.md

 - [x] Height, weight, genus, species information (added in `44e722b409`)
 - [ ] Show abilities
 - [ ] Show even special varieties (like Oricorio baile and its other forms)
+- [ ] Edit database so that the GitHub links are replaced with links to local files (and have a script that you can run that automatically adjusts the database generated from PokeAPI)

 # Copyright notice
 Pokémon and Pokémon character names are trademarks of Nintendo.
 The rest of this project is licensed under the [3-Clause BSD Licence](https://opensource.org/license/bsd-3-clause).